 - the test is repeated, but this time transmitting while measuring SINAD (if the device under test is a repeater or full-duplex device).
 The increase in signal generator level over that required to overcome ambient noise is the amount of desense created by the transmitter.

-It should be noted that if you see desense with only the dummy load, assuming your dummy load and test cables present a good impedance and are well shielded, then you may suspect that your duplexer is mistuned, or there is a cabling/connection problem.
+It desense is observed with only the dummy load, assuming the dummy load and test cables present a good impedance and are well shielded, then suspect the duplexer is mistuned, or there is a cabling/connection problem.

-If you see no desense with the dummy load, then proceed to test the antenna system.
-If you see a rise on the antenna system only, you may suspect connections, or lightning protector that’s gone bad, or a bad antenna (either because it was a cheap model or otherwise oxidized to create IM products).
+If no desense with the dummy load, then proceed to test the antenna system.
+If a rise on the antenna system only suspect bad connections or lightning protector that’s gone bad, or a bad antenna (cheap model or oxidized to create IM products).

-Expected repeater dense measurements: ideally, you would have no site noise (rather, site noise below the thermal noise floor set by cabling).
+Expected repeater dense measurements: ideally there would be no site noise (rather, site noise below the thermal noise floor set by cabling).
 This is usually not the case, especially for VHF.
-You may expect to see some single digit dB degradation due to site noise on VHF, hopefully less than 3dB on UHF and above.
+Expect to see some single digit dB degradation due to site noise on VHF, hopefully less than 3dB on UHF and above.

 In terms of desense caused by the repeater, it should be below detectable levels.
-Only in cases where the so-called “flat-pack” notch-only duplexers should you ever see detectable levels of desense from the duplexer (and even with flat-packs it should be 1dB or less unless you have the really crummy radio-telephone type).
-If you are using band-pass/band-reject duplexers with quality RG-142 cable and N-connectors, you should find no desense to the 100 Watt+ output level.
+Only in cases where the so-called “flat-pack” notch-only duplexers should there be detectable levels of desense from the duplexer.
+With flat-packs it should be 1dB or less.
+If using band-pass/band-reject duplexers with quality RG-142 cable and N-connectors, there should be no desense to the 100 Watt+ output level.

 An examples 450 MHz repeater desense measurement was the repeater desensing itself 6-10dB.
 The level varies and sometimes is up to 15dB.
 This may indicate an antenna system issue, either alone or in conjunction with a duplexer/connection issue–but a more precise diagnosis would need to be undertaken first.